-Sadly we will have to close the centre for our Spring 2021 Term due to the high infection rates at the moment especially as we are in Tier 4.
+Sadly we had to close the centre for our Spring 2021 Term due to the high infection rates especially as we were located in Tier 4.
 Our spring term was taught completely online but we are hoping if all goes well that the summer 2021 term will be taught in both face to face classes and online.

-Please have a look at our new Spring 2021 flyer timetable for our classes.
+Please have a look at our new Summer 2021 flyer for our classes.

 Please use the mobile numbers below if you would like to contact us;

 Petra Robinson (main Office and enrolments) : 07923 138 681 or 0118 959 5455 (Mon-Thur 9am-2:30pm)

 Shaheen Kausar (for advice, support and outreach): 07923 138 730 or 0118 959 5455 (Mon & Tue 9am-5pm)